AnnaYTH/goodBoys/README.md

 ![LibraryCard](https://github.com/AnnaYTH/goodBoys/blob/main/app/assets/images/library_card.jpg)

-Each relationship has can have multiple reviews from any user!
-Users can view a relationship page so see what others have written, from here they can find users that they may want to follow.
+Each relationship can have multiple reviews from any user!
+Users can view a relationship page to see what others have written, from here they can find users that they may want to follow.

 ![Manager](https://github.com/AnnaYTH/goodBoys/blob/main/app/assets/images/manager_ss.jpg)